Shehryar/whoserep/README.md

 ### Steps for Running the Apps

-1. Open SDK/ASAPP.xcworkspace:
+1. Open SDK/ASAPP.xcworkspace

 2. Select 'ASAPPTest' from the schemes dropdown menu (near the stop button in the upper-left hand corner)

-3. Select the device or simulator you'd like to to test on:
+3. Select the device or simulator you'd like to to test on using the dropdown menu next to the scheme you just selected
-	* Using the drop-down menu next to the scheme you just selected, you can select to test on a device connected to your computer or a simulator.

-4. Press the play button to build and run the application.
+4. Press the play button to build and run the application

 template-server
 ---------------